 We now know what functional testing is.
 We can automate this testing in order to improve the overall efficiency of the test cases and also to save the amount of time consumed in running test cases manually.

-Business Company who can invest in automating their testing should actually do it since the outcome will be much greater than you can expect.
+Business companies that can invest in automating their testing should actually do it since the outcome will be much greater than you can expect.
 Automation will not only save time and costs of the testing but will also expand the test coverage and improve the stability of the app.

 In order to successfully automate your testing, you should ensure the following:

-This is a very important step because deeper understanding of the application will eventually lead to better automated test suite
+This is a very important step because a deeper understanding of the application will eventually lead to the better automated test suite

-Start thinking about automation as early as possible, especially during the development phase will consequently lead to better test coverage which will result in the more stable app.
+Starting thinking about automation as early as possible, especially during the development phase will consequently lead to better test coverage which will result in a more stable app.